KEDuran/Employe_Tracker/README.md

 ### Acceptance Criteria

 Here is a list of the acceptance criteria required for this assignment that was provided by the Trilogy Team.
+Please note that bonus criteria items were **_not_** coded into this assignment.

 #### MVP